 Introduction to computer and technological literacy skills with a focus on social and ethical issues, communication, research, and use of technology to access, evaluate, and present information.
+Required for the A.A. degree.
 Students may test out of course.
-(Required class.)

 ICS 101 / Digital Tools for the Information Age / 3 credits